50 Life Goals Examples For a Long, Happy, and Successful Life

 When we socialize, we feel connected, and this improves our mood and our mental health.

-Take time to catch up with old friends or give your mom a call (if you want to), and you’ll feel great afterward.
+So, set a goal always to find time to catch up with old friends or give your mom a call (if you want to), and be active in any communities you will join throughout your life.

-We have all spent a great deal of energy, trying to avoid being uncomfortable.
+We often spend a great deal of energy trying to avoid being uncomfortable.

-Make it one of your goals to regularly challenge your own self to get out of your comfort and face something that’s hard.
+While not easy, it can be meaningful to set a life goal to regularly challenge yourself to get out of your comfort and face something hard or new.

-This is one of the simplest, yet most rewarding life goals out there.
+This is one of the simplest yet most rewarding life goals.

 No matter what you’re working on, every morning when you wake up, take five minutes to write down your thoughts in a gratitude journal.